-Named after one of the composer’s most notable works, the Vivaldi House was designed to be a safe and cozy space for all four seasons.
-The group of 12 Franklin High School students worked with architects from Mithun throughout the fall to design this home, taking into consideration their client, a person experiencing homelessness in Seattle.
+Named after one of the composer’s most notable works, the Vivaldi House was designed to be a safe and cozy space for all “four seasons.”
+Our group of 12 Franklin High School students worked with architects from Mithun throughout the fall of 2017 to design this home with their client in mind: a person experiencing homelessness in Seattle.
 Reconvening in the spring for the build retreat, the students, Sawhorse volunteers and our builder leaders with Heirloom Quality Modern, framed all four walls and floor in only one weekend.
 Most of the students had never picked up a hammer before, not to mention a power tool!

-From this program alone, 3 students entered into our Student Ambassador program.
+From this program alone, 3 students entered into our pilot Student Ambassador leadership and job readiness program.
 The Vivaldi House was completed and placed in a village in 2018.
 This house also contributed to our goal of completing 10 tiny houses in 10 months.